Director : John Harlow Production Company : Kenilworth Film Productions Region : LONDON C-D

 delac009.
 Very tough but could this handsomely-tiled building be protected?

 delac009n.
 "Handsomely-tiled indeed, a month or two late to capture the lower tiles, maybe taken off for safety, but all is far from lost. http://www.olympiccinema.co.uk tells you all and more and bring joy to your heart."
 Richard Lovejoy who took the picture.
-Christopher Matheson confirms that Rodney Scott was at 121 Church Road, London SW13 (RL) (Modern Photo Added: 30-11-2012)
+Christopher Matheson confirms that Rodney Scott was at 121 Church Road, London SW13.
+To replace the 11/2012 now when it was shrouded in scaffolding, and yes they did preserve the tiles.
+RL) (Modern Photo Added: 24-11-2017)